CPT-Dawn/Khana-Khajana/README.md

 # Khana Khajana

-A website made to clear your confusion for what needs to be cooked at your home to according to what is availabible in your home!
+A website designed to help you sort through the confusion of what to cook at home based on what ingredients you have available!